-Fellowships are offered to new students and are a flat sum of money.
+Fellowships are offered primarily to new students and are a flat sum of money.
 There is no work requirement for a fellowship.

 Students must take at least 9 semester hours of planning (URP prefix) or public affairs (PBAF prefix) courses during the first two semesters in order to be eligible for a graduate assistantship.

 - The typical departmentally supported assistantships range from 1/3 to 1/2 time (with a 13-20 hour/week work requirement)

 - These are accompanied by a tuition scholarship.

 - One-third and half-time assistantships qualify students to pay the in-state tuition and fee rate, with in-state tuition covered by the tuition scholarship.